-Relevant secondary and post-secondary education programs and activities with education and workforce investment activities-LWIA 20 will continue to implement new training and career pathways with area community colleges, truck driver training facilities, vocational schools, unions, and other service providers who have developed customized programs for employers in the community.
+Relevant secondary and post-secondary education programs and activities with education and workforce investment activities-LWIA 20 will continue to improve upon and implement new training and career pathways with area community colleges, truck driver training facilities, vocational schools, unions, and other service providers who have developed customized programs for employers in the community.
+Additionally, regularly scheduled meetings with the One-Stop Operators and the Partners will assist to ensure there is no with duplication of services.
+Approved training programs are always discussed at the LWIB to confirm these programs are relevant and serving the needs of employers.

 How the Local Board will support the state strategies identified in the State Plan under 20 CFR 676.105 and work with the entities carrying out core programs and other workforce development programs including programs of study authorized under the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
-2301 et seq.) to support service alignment and needs identified in regional or local level assessments, including the Perkins Comprehensive Local Needs Assessment-Labor market data will be coordinated with Perkins programs to assure that workforce training at the secondary and post-secondary level is consistent with programs of study.
+2301 et seq.) to support service alignment and needs identified in regional or local level assessments, including the Perkins Comprehensive Local Needs Assessment-Labor market data will be reviewed and coordinated with Perkins programs to assure that workforce training at the secondary and post-secondary level is consistent with local workforce demand and anticipated needs.
+Information from local Workforce Boards along with data gleaned from research tools will help to ensure that service alignment occurs and that programs of study offered are in sync with strong and growing labor demands in the region along with industries that are projecting growth.
 Perkins workforce training programs exist at Lincoln Land Community College and Capital Area Career Center.
-Both groups have advisory councils made up of employers and experts in the field that provide input on labor market changes and training or credentials needed by the industry.
+Both groups have advisory committees made up of employers and experts in the field who provide input on labor market changes and training or credentials needed by the industry.
 The Title 1 Executive and Assistant Director will participate in Perkins program advisory groups to review labor market data, training enrollment/expansion, and to help ensure that the advisory committees benefit from the perspectives of the workforce system.

-- Job Corp outreach twice a month for youth ages 16-24. - Back to Work 5 part series - Employability Essentials and LinkedIn workshops - Financial Literacy workshops with CSBG partner. - Employer hiring events recruitment and interviewing of applicants for open positions. - Expungement workshops for ex-offenders. - Employer Panels/Guest Speakers that provide tips on various hiring/interviewing issues.
+- Job Corp outreach twice a month for youth ages 16-24. - Back to Work 5 part series - Employability Essentials and LinkedIn workshops

+- Financial Literacy workshops with CSBG partner. - Employer hiring events recruitment and interviewing of applicants for open positions. - Expungement workshops for ex-offenders. - Employer Panels/Guest Speakers that provide tips on various hiring/interviewing issues.